stanford-dancebreak/stanford-dancebreak.github.io/content/info/locations.md

 3. Enter through through the doors facing the patio, on the wall parallel to the lake.

-This room's A/V system is not generally useable; we use the Dancebreak speaker instead.
+This room's A/V system is not generally usable; we use the Dancebreak speaker instead.

 ## Escondido Village Graduate Residences